singular-gpispace/pfd-parallel/README.md

 entry, the `parallelism` field in the `pfdconfig` tokens `options` field may be changed to `waitAll`.

-# Manual installation from sources
+# Appendix: Manual installation from sources

 Note: This section is not necessary if the installation via Spack has been completed.
 It contains everything what Spack does automatically for you.